spruceid/spruceid.dev/docs/didkit/example--core-functions-in-bash.md

 ### Issue the verifiable credential.

-1. Ask didkit to issue a verifiable credential using the given keypair file, verification method, and proof purpose, passing the unsigned credential on standard input.
+- We ask DIDKit to issue a verifiable credential using the given keypair file, verification method, and proof purpose, passing the unsigned credential on standard input.

-2. DIDKit creates a linked data proof to add to the credential, and outputs the resulting newly-issued verifiable credential on standard output, which we save to a file.
+- DIDKit creates a linked data proof to add to the unsigned credential, and outputs the resulting newly-issued (signed) verifiable credential on standard output, which we save to a file.

 ```bash
 didkit vc-issue-credential \